 A crown is a tooth-shaped cover placed over a tooth that is badly damaged or decayed.
 Many people call it a cap.

 Crowns may be placed for several reasons.
 Usually the tooth has been broken or severely damaged by decay.
 As a result, a filling can’t replace enough of the tooth or make the tooth strong enough.
-A crown may hold together parts of a cracked tooth.
 It also can be used to hold a bridge in place.
 Crowns can be used to improve appearance as well.
 They may be placed to cover misshapen or badly discolored teeth.

 Crowns usually last at least 7 years.
 In many cases they last much longer, up to 40 years or so.
 In many cases the crown is fine, but the tooth underneath it has developed a cavity.
 Therefore, maintaining good oral hygiene, including brushing and flossing, will help your crown last longer.